SolaceDev/pubsubplus-connector-kafka-source/README.md

 Kerberos authentication support is also available.
 It requires a bit more configuration than PKI since it is not defined as part of the Solace session or transport.
 Typical Kerberos client applications require details about the Kerberos configuration and details for the authentication.
 Since the Source Connector is a server application (i.e. no direct user interaction) a Kerberos keytab file is required as part of the authentication.

 The enclosed configuration files are samples that will allow automatic Kerberos authentication for the Source Connector when it is deployed to the Connect Cluster.
 The sample files included are the "krb5.conf" and "login.conf".
-It does not matter where the files are located, but they must be available on all Kafka Connect CLuster nodes and placed in the same location on all the nodes.
+It does not matter where the files are located, but they must be available on all Kafka Connect Cluster nodes and placed in the same location on all the nodes.
 The files are then referenced in the connector configuration files, for example:

 ```ini
 sol.kerberos.login.conf=/opt/kerberos/login.conf